A juniper tree is ripe with meaning and symbolism. So let’s learn more about this tree meaning and symbolism in different cultures.

 Juniperus comunis, a tree belonging to the Cupressaceae family, can boast a long pagan and Christian tradition in its use.
 Its meaning is linked precisely to these varied stories that we will tell you.
-By translating the secret language of plants into one that is understandable to humans, we can speak of rescue and protection.
+By translating plants’ secret language into one understandable to humans, we can speak of rescue and protection.

-This is because, appearing in any tradition, juniper has strengthened what was its Greek meaning.
+This is because, appearing in any tradition, it has strengthened what its Greek meaning was.
 In this beautiful language, this plant is known under the name of “arkeuthos”, from the verb “arkéo” which means “to repel the enemy”.
 Its physical characteristics, accentuated by thorny branches, gave this idea of protection.

 People even went so far as to use it in the cracks in the house, hoping to reject diseases and evil spirits.
-In Italy, the symbolic tradition of juniper has always been very strong; there was no house where a juniper branch wasn’t used against witches and sorcerers.
+In Italy, the symbolic tradition of it has always been very strong; there was no house where its branch wasn’t used against witches and sorcerers.